All Episodes

 We in the airline industry watched, you know, specifically the Minneapolis airport for a number of years.

-The folks that have access to the concessions, to the ramp areas that are traditionally low-wage workers, have great access and really get underneath the belly of the beast in terms of security.
+The folks that have access to the concessions to the ramp areas that are traditionally low-wage workers have great access and really get underneath the belly of the beast in terms of security.

 You know, as airline pilots and flight crew, we used to watch with absolute amazement how some of these workers were just really fanned through the TSA security process.

-things like that so we have some vulnerabilities to turn a blind eye to this and and not uh put the scrutiny where it needs to be I think is a weakness in our system uh and pure and simple you know agendas ahead of safety will will never prevail and we're gonna have some problems with this.
+To turn a blind eye to this and not put the scrutiny where it needs to be, I think, is a weakness in our system.

 It's a great airplane.

-Isn't it an airplane that has incredible redundancy in terms of safety measures.
+Isn't it an airplane that has incredible redundancy in terms of safety measures?

-This isn't the type of plane that's just going to fall out of the sky and plunge 22000 feet is it?
+This isn't the type of plane that's just going to fall out of the sky and plunge 22,000 feet, is it?

 Yeah.

-Jonathan you served yourself as a federal air marshal.
+Jonathan, you served yourself as a federal air marshal.

-They don't there's there's too many flights that throw air marshals on every plane.
+There's too many flights that throw air marshals on every plane.

-So that in itself from an investigator standpoint lets you know that that plane or that flight route is a hot hotbed.
+So that in itself, from an investigator standpoint, lets you know that that plane or that flight route is a hot hotbed.

 These are the same people that are responsible for building up the security.

-And I was just listening to Josh Ernst before I came over I was telling Linda um and this is his quote we constantly counter the threat by adapting our security system to protect the traveling public.
+I was telling Linda, and this is his quote, we constantly counter the threat by adapting our security system to protect the traveling public.

-That is a outright lie.
+That is an outright lie.

 That's an outright lie.

-They don't have specialists out there saying if I was a bad guy, I would attack here.
+They don't have specialists out there saying, if I was a bad guy, I would attack here.

-This is how I'm they don't do that.
+They don't do that.

-It's bureaucracy running this.
+It's bureaucracy running the security.

-I have been told by friends of mine, and I'm actually hesitant to say this, but I think the my listening public has a right to know by people in the know that there are very few people like you on flights, air marshals on flights.
+I have been told by friends of mine, and I'm actually hesitant to say this, but I think my listening public has a right to know by people in the know that there are very few people like you on flights, air marshals on flights.

 But guys like me can be used more efficiently than just on a plane.